-It is STRICTLY FORBIDDEN to use any of the following weapons or materials designed to cause "invisible" damage to the opponent (not all possible weapons are listed, however, some examples are given):
+It is STRICTLY FORBIDDEN to use any of the following weapons or materials designed to cause "invisible" damage to the opponent (not all possible weapons are listed, however some examples are given):

-- Electrical weapons. - Any RC equipment that causes interference. - Electromagnetic fields, electromagnets or magnets that affect the electronics of other prototypes. - Electromagnetic Pulses (EMP) - Weapons or defenses that can jam the prototype and/or the opponent: nets, nets, ribbons, ropes and other devices that can cause entanglement. - Weapons that involve excessive cleaning or otherwise cause damage to the combat area that requires repair for future battles.
+- Electrical Weapons. - Any RC equipment that causes interference.

+- Electromagnetic fields, electromagnets or magnets that affect the electronics of other prototypes.

+- Electromagnetic Pulses (EMP)

+- Weapons or defenses that can jam the prototype and/or the opponent, such as nets, tapes, ropes and other devices that can cause entanglement.

+- Weapons that involve excessive cleaning or otherwise cause damage to the combat area that requires repair for future battles.
 Determination of this status will be the responsibility of the judges.
-This includes the following materials, however, they are not all: - Foams and liquefied gases. - Dust, sand, bearings/slides and other types of devices that spread particles, chunks and/or pieces of solid matter.
+This includes the following materials, however, they are not all:

+- Foams and liquefied gases. - Dust, sand, bearings/slides and other types of devices that spread particles, chunks and/or pieces of solid matter.

-- The use of any hazardous material on the surface of the robot that upon contact for handling may cause injury, burns, etc. - Any type of projectiles - Firearms are PROHIBITED.
-PROHIBITED any type of MUNITION OR BULLETS. - Fire and heat weapons not specified in the Special Weapons section. - Flammable liquids or gases.
-Explosives or flammable solids such as: - DOT Class C devices, - Gunpowder or cartridges, - Military Explosives, etc.
+- The use of any hazardous material on the surface of the robot that upon contact for handling may cause injury, burns, etc.

+- Any type of projectiles

+- Firearms are PROHIBITED.
+PROHIBITED any type of MUNITION OR BULLETS.

+- Fire and heat weapons not specified in the Special Weapons section.

+- Flammable liquids or gases.
+Explosives or flammable solids such as:

+- DOT Class C devices,

+- Gunpowder or cartridges,

+- Military Explosives, etc.

 The use of any type of light and/or smoke that would impede the visibility of the prototypes by any participant, judge or spectator is not permitted.
-This includes, but is not limited to, smoke guns, lights such as external lasers above class 1 or strobes that may smoke, lights such as external lasers greater than Class 1 or strobes that could blind the opponent.
-The determination of whether a weapon is considered dangerous will be the responsibility of the judges.
+This includes, but is not limited to smoke weapons, lights such as external lasers greater than Class 1 or obstructions that would blind the opponent.

+The determining of whether a weapon is considered dangerous will be the responsibility of the judges.

-PERMITTED SPECIAL WEAPONS
+SPECIAL WEAPONS ALLOWED

 Harpoons may be used.
-These must have a retraction system to stop the spear, such system shall not allow the spear to exceed 8 feet / 243.84 centimeters.
+These must have a retraction system that stops the harpoon, such system will not allow the harpoon to exceed 8 feet / 243.84 centimeters.